Dieter Wisliceny

-Dieter Wisliceny (13 January 1911 – 4 May 1948) was a member of the Schutzstaffel (SS) and one of the deputies of Adolf Eichmann, helping to organise and coordinate the wide scale deportations of the Jews across Europe during the Holocaust.
+Dietrich "Dieter" Wisliceny (13 January 1911 – 4 May 1948) was a member of the Schutzstaffel (SS) and one of the deputies of Adolf Eichmann, helping to organise and coordinate the large-scale deportations of the Jews across Europe during the Holocaust.

-Crimes against humanity
+Life

+Dieter was born in 1911 as the son of the lord of the manor (Rittergut Regulowken) Erich Wisliceny (d.
+1928) and his wife Wally, née Paul, in East Prussia.
+In 1919, after losing the estate, the family moved to Silesia.

+After graduating from Gymnasium in Breslau, Wisliceny began studying theology in 1930 at the University of Breslau, but dropped out after one semester.

-Joining the Nazi Party in 1933 and enlisting in the SS in 1934, Wisliceny eventually rose to the rank of SS-Hauptsturmführer (captain) in 1940; he worked in the Reich Security Head Office Referat IV B4 under Adolf Eichmann.
+On 1 October 1931, Wisliceny became a member of the Nazi Party and of a formation of the Sturmabteilung (SA).
+In 1934, he switched from the SA to the SS and became a member of the SD.
+Wisliceny eventually rose to the rank of SS-Hauptsturmführer (captain) in 1940; he worked in the Reich Security Main Office Referat IV B4 under Adolf Eichmann.

 During implementation of the Final Solution, his task was the ghettoization and liquidation of several important Jewish communities in Nazi-occupied Europe, including those of Greece, Hungary and Slovakia.
 Wisliceny also re-introduced the yellow star in occupied countries; the yellow star being used to distinguish Jews from non-Jews.
-He was involved in the deportation of the Hungarian Jews in 1944.

 Wisliceny was an important witness at the Nuremberg trials.
 His testimony would later prove important in the successful prosecution of Eichmann for his complicity in the Holocaust in Israel in 1961.

+Death

 Wisliceny was extradited to Czechoslovakia, where he was tried and hanged for war crimes in 1948.